pgrabolosa/gfxhelper/README.md

 Then:

   1. Save this code to a file, let's name it `my_custom_main.c`.
-  2. Generate the building environment `cmake -G "Unix Makefiles" .`
+  2. Generate the building environment `cmake .`
-  3. Then build the library `cmake --build . --target GfxHelper`
+  3. Then build the library `make GfxHelper`
   4. Compile and link against the library (and Gtk+3): `gcc -L. -I./src my_custom_main.c -lGfxHelper`

 ## Mac Support